Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

             @vite(['resources/sass/app.scss', 'resources/js/app.js'])

 # config/jetstream.php feature is not working even if i change shit probably has somehting to do with other file, problem might be though to the app.scss

+# i need to becarefull with git becuase it automatically pulls when i change branch